 M: Other traditions

-Note: General taxonomy of world religions modified from that of the Pluralism Project (here, and here).
+General categories for world religions modified from that of the Pluralism Project (here, and here).

 Above: Unity Church, New religious movement based on Christianity, Palo Alto, California

 A: Baha’i faith communities

 Founded in the nineteenth century as a reform of Islam.
 As of 2016, there are nine continental “Houses of Worship,” serving broad areas.
 Many local faith communities meet in members’ homes.

 Buddhism may be divided up into schools; the schools often stay within linguistic boundaries, or within the boundaries of one of the historic East Asian nations.